-Most parents take their children to see a pediatrician for yearly checkups without giving it much thought.
-After all, the differences between children and adults are so stark that it seems only natural to choose a doctor specially trained to treat younger patients.
+It comes as second nature for most parents to take their children to a pediatrician at least once a year.
+The differences between children and adults are so stark that it makes sense to choose a doctor specially trained to treat younger patients.

-“The kind of care you deliver to an older adult is definitely not the same as the care you give to a middle-aged person,” said Rhonda Randall, D.O., a geriatrician and chief medical officer for UnitedHealthcare Retiree Solutions.
+“The kind of care you deliver to an older adult is definitely not the same as the care you give to a middle-aged person,” said Michael Stockman, M.D., a geriatrician and medical director with UnitedHealthcare Medicare & Retirement.
 “The physiology of older people is very different from people in other stages of life.”

-Those differences are significant enough that the medical community developed a specialty, called geriatrics, to address the needs of older adults.
-Geriatricians such as Randall are licensed physicians who have completed additional training in managing the care of older people.
-That training makes geriatricians uniquely suited to help older adults manage the often complex demands of their health care needs.
+Those differences are significant enough that the medical community developed a specialty called geriatrics, to address the needs of older adults.
+Geriatricians like Dr. Stockman are licensed physicians who have completed additional training in managing the care of older adults.

 “I think geriatricians are the only medical specialty more interested in taking away medications you don’t need than giving you new medications.
-A lot of what we do is determining which medications are more likely to cause harm than help,” said Randall.
+A lot of what we do is determining which medications are more likely to cause harm than help,” Dr. Stockman said.
 “One of the most important things for geriatricians is the concept of shared decision-making.
-We ask patients, ‘What trade-offs are you willing to take?’”
+We ask patients, ‘What trade-offs are you willing to make?’”

-“Geriatricians can be really good at balancing all of a person’s medical needs and different doctors in one overall care plan,” said Randall.
+“Geriatricians can be really good at balancing all of a person’s medical needs and different doctors in one overall care plan,” Dr. Stockman said.

 Think you could benefit from seeing a geriatrician?

-For this reason, finding a board-certified geriatrician to support your ongoing health care needs may be difficult, but many geriatricians will see a patient on a one-time or as-needed basis and then make recommendations to the patient’s primary care physician.
+There are fewer than 6,000 geriatricians across the U.S. For this reason, finding a board-certified geriatrician to support your ongoing health care needs may be difficult, but many geriatricians will see a patient on a one-time or as-needed basis and then make recommendations to the patient’s primary care provider.

-The American Geriatrics Society offers information about how to find a geriatrician on its website, and many larger hospitals and university medical centers have geriatricians on staff that will see new patients.
-If you’re enrolled in a Medicare Advantage plan, be sure to confirm if a geriatrician you want to see is in your plan’s network and if your plan requires you to first get a referral from your primary care physician before a visit with a geriatrician will be covered.
+The American Geriatrics Society offers information about how to find a geriatrician on its website, and many larger hospitals and university medical centers have geriatricians on staff who will see new patients.
+If you’re enrolled in a Medicare Advantage plan, be sure to confirm if a geriatrician you want to see is in your plan’s network and whether your plan requires you to first get a referral from your primary care provider before a visit with a geriatrician will be covered.